smack322/100-days-of-code/log.md

 **Thoughts** It only takes one small victory to keep your momentum going and the ball rolling.
 Try to solve an easier problem at the jump to get yourself in the zone.

+### Day 8: August 4th, 2020 - 1hr

+**Today's Progress**: Played around and got the media queries to work for the smaller screen sizes.
+Started to try and get some JS in place to shrink the navbar based on a smaller screen.

+**Thoughts** Randomly the light came on when it came to the media queries.
+What a great feeling!

 **Link(s) to work**